cmd-stream/core-go/README.md

 core-go contains the definitions for both the client and the server.

-The client delegates all communication tasks, such as sending commands, receiving results, and closing the connection to the `client.Delegate`.
+The client delegates all communication tasks, such as sending Commands, receiving Results, and closing the connection to the `client.Delegate`.

 The server uses a configurable number of workers to manage client connections via the `server.Delegate`.